kohidave/dns-and-lb-copilot-demo/README.md

-# DNS, HTTPS and Shared Load Balancers
+# DNS, HTTPS, Shared Load Balancers

 In this little demo application we'll create a new application called `copilot-demos` which will use the 'myhappylittle.cloud'